 Here is what you need to know about the first steps in a felony case.

 A felony charge can be scary, anxiety-provoking, and mere allegations can have severe consequences.
-The more you know about the process, the better decisions you can make in your defense.
+The more you know about the what happens in district court on a felony charge, the better decisions you can make in your defense.

 I. The Criminal Activity and Police Investigation